A family of symmetric functions associated with Stirling permutations: Binary trees

 \section{Binary trees}

-A tree is a graph that has no loops or cycles.
+A tree is a connected graph that has no loops or cycles.
 We say that a tree is rooted if one of its nodes is specially marked and called the \emph{root}.
 For two nodes $x$ and $y$ on a rooted tree $T$, $x$ is said to be the \emph{parent} of $y$ (and $y$ the \emph{child} of $x$) if $x$ is the node that follows $y$ in the unique path from $y$ to the root.
 A node is called a \emph{leaf} if it has no children, otherwise is said to be \emph{internal}.
-A rooted tree $T$ is said to be planar if for every internal node $x$ of $T$ the set of children of $x$ is totally ordered.
+A rooted tree $T$ is said to be \emph{planar} if for every internal node $x$ of $T$ the set of children of $x$ is totally ordered.
+A \emph{(leaf-)labeled (planar) tree} $(T,\sigma)$ is defined as a planar tree $T$ whose $j$th leaf from left to right has been labeled $\sigma(j)$, where $\sigma$ is a permutation.
+A rooted tree is said to be \emph{complete} if all internal nodes have the same number of children.
 A \emph{(complete planar) binary tree} is a planar rooted tree in which every internal node has exactly two children, a left and a right child.
-For a binary tree $T$ with $n$ leaves and $\sigma\in \sym_n$, we define a \emph{labeled binary tree} $(T,\sigma)$ to be the binary tree $T$ whose $j$th leaf from left to right has been labeled $\sigma(j)$.
-We denote by $\BT_n$ the set of labeled binary trees with $n$ leaves.
+We denote by $\BT_n$ the set of leaf-labeled binary trees with $n$ leaves, these will play a relevant role in the following.
+See Figure \ref{fig:treecomposition} for some examples of labeled binary trees.